AnthonyPauline57/hello-kubernetes/docs/build-and-push-container-images.md

 ## Makefile configuration

-The `Makefile` in the root folder of the repo provides the functionality to allow you to build and push your own `hello-kubernetes` container image.
+The `Makefile`l in the root folder of the repo provides the functionality to allow you to build and push your own `hello-kubernetes` container image.

 ### Environment variables